Dizzybelle/Project-3/README.md

   as the population in each prefecture, a map of towns/cities, a map of universities, bullet train stations in a prefecture etc. To this end we created graphs, an interactive map, and a dropdown menu that allows users to view information about a given prefecture.
 We also wanted the webpage to catch someone's attention so we added in an animation for the title and subtitle when the page is loaded.
 To add in the animation we used the anime library in JavaScript.
+We used python to clean and merge out data, and MongoDB to load and covert it to json from csv.

 **How to use our project**: